• Skip to primary navigation

 In this bilateral Immunology Seminar Series leading immunologists from the German and Japanese immunology societies will share their exciting research and engage in interactive discussions with their virtual audience.

-(Attention: Daylight Saving in Europe starts March 30, thus 9am in Germany is 4pm in Japan)
+(Attention: Daylight Saving in Europe ends Oct 26, thus 9am in Germany is 5pm in Japan)

 BIOGRAPHY